lewisperez999/lewis.perez.portfolio/PRISMA_MONGODB_INTEGRATION.md

 This demonstrates how MongoDB's flexible document structure makes it easy to add new features without complex migrations.

 ## Step 6: Setup Environment Variables

+**⚠️ Security Best Practices:**
+- Never commit `.env` files to version control
+- Use strong, unique passwords for database users
+- Regularly rotate database credentials
+- Use IP whitelisting when possible
+- Never include real credentials in documentation or code examples

 Created `.env.local` file with database connection: